medsuet/Xcelerium-IC-Design-Training/Tayyab/SequentialSignedMultiplier/docs/readme.md

         num_a, num_b    : <NUMBITS> wide multiplier and multiplicand.
-                        Must be stable for 1 clock cycle after start signal. valid_scr       : valid signal from source signaling availability of inputs (num_a, num_b) ready_dst       : ready signal from detination signaling that output (porduct) has been processed
+                        Must be stable for 1 clock cycle after start signal. valid_scr       : valid signal from source signaling availability of inputs (num_a, num_b) ready_dst       : ready signal from detination signaling that output (product) has been processed

 Outputs: product         : <2*NUMBITS> wide result of num_a * num_b
          valid_dst       : valid signal to destination signaling  availability of output (product)